Suryansh-101/InternTask-3/README.md

 # 🔢 Matrix Operations Tool

 ## 📌 Overview
-This project was developed during my internship at **CodexIntern**.
+This project was developed during my internship at **CODEXINTERN**.
 It is an **interactive command-line application** built using **Python and NumPy** that allows users to perform various matrix operations with ease.

 Users can input matrices of any size, and the tool provides structured results for operations like **addition, subtraction, multiplication, transpose, and determinant calculation**.